-- H. Article 14 within the ambit of Article 9 or Article 9 alone - 248.
-The relevant part of Article 9, the "Right to Freedom of Thought", provides: - "(1) Everyone has the right to freedom of thought". - 249.
-As this case concerns "[property] that alter[s] mental functioning", 112 Article 9 is engaged. - a.
-Hardison's Article 9 Claims - 250.
-Hardison makes two claims under Article 9: - 1) The Act arbitrarily regulates Hardison's thoughts contrary to Article 9. - 2) Alternatively, the Act, as administered, regulates Hardison's thoughts in a discriminatory manner contrary to Article 14 within the ambit of Article 9 on the grounds of "property", "drug preference" and/or "legal status". - b.
-Analysis of the First Article 9 Claim - 251.
+H. Article 14 within the ambit of Article 9 or Article 9 alone

+248. The relevant part of Article 9, the "Right to Freedom of Thought", provides:

+"(1) Everyone has the right to freedom of thought".

+249. As this case concerns "[property] that alter[s] mental functioning", Article 9 is engaged.

+a.
+Hardison's Article 9 Claims

+- 250. Hardison makes two claims under Article 9: - 1) The State, via the Act, regulates Hardison's thoughts contrary to Article 9. - 2) Alternatively, the State, via the Act, regulates Hardison's thoughts in a discriminatory manner contrary to Article 14 within the ambit of Article 9 on the grounds of "property", "drug preference" and/or "legal status". - b.
+Analysis of Hardison's First Article 9 Claim - 251.
 Hardison asserts that the State violates Hardison's claim right to freedom of thought. - 252.
 In sum, via the Act, the State denies Hardison all meaningful access to the cognitive processes, ideations and information that resides, occurs or is accessible in the mindstates catalysed by the drugs property he possessed, produced and consumed. - 253.
-And because Article 9(2) does not prescribe or envisage any fettering of the 'forum internum' by the State, freedom of thought, aka Cognitive Liberty, 113 must mean, at minimum, that each person is free to direct one's own consciousness and is the legal right of individuals to autonomous self-determination over their own neurochemistry. - 254.
-Accordingly, constraining freedom of thought via the denial of all meaningful use of Hardison's preferred drugs property violates Article 9(1). - 255.
+And because Article 9(2) does not prescribe or envisage any fettering of the 'forum internum' by the State, freedom of thought, aka Cognitive Liberty, must mean, at minimum, that each person is free to direct one's own consciousness and must be the right of individuals to autonomous self-determination over their own neurochemistry. - 254.
 A closer examination of one sentence found on page 24 of Cm 6941 elucidates Hardison's notion of freedom of thought.
+It reads:

-It reads: - "A classification system that applies to [alcohol and tobacco] as well as [controlled] substances would be unacceptable to the vast majority of people who use, for example alcohol, responsibly and would conflict with deeply embedded historical tradition and tolerance of consumption of a number of substances that alter mental functioning". - 256.
-Hardison asserts that there is a deeply embedded drive in humans to "alter mental functioning" by various means: austerity, breathing, chanting, dancing, drumming, lovemaking and using "a number of substances that alter mental functioning", etc. - 257.
+"A classification system that applies to [alcohol and tobacco] as well as [controlled] substances would be unacceptable to the vast majority of people who use, for example alcohol, responsibly and would conflict with deeply embedded historical tradition and tolerance of consumption of a number of substances that alter mental functioning".

+- 255. Hardison asserts that there is a deeply embedded drive in humans to "alter mental functioning" by various means: austerity, breathing, chanting, dancing, drumming, lovemaking and using "a number of substances that alter mental functioning", etc. - 256.
 This is why it would be "unacceptable" to apply a "policy of prohibition" to the responsible use of alcohol and tobacco.
-It would deprive the majority who "use [alcohol and/or tobacco] responsibly" access to the valuable mindstates facilitated by these drugs. - 258.
-Equally, Hardison feels the Act, as administered, deprives him of equally valuable mindstates facilitated by responsible use of the drugs on his indictment.
-He finds this "unacceptable".
+It would deprive the majority who "use' [alcohol and/or tobacco] responsibly" access to the valuable mindstates facilitated by these drugs. - 257.
+Equally, Hardison feels the State, via the Act, deprives him of equally valuable mindstates facilitated by responsible use of the drugs on his indictment.
+He finds this "unacceptable". - 258.
+Accordingly, by denying of all meaningful use of Hardison's preferred drugs property to "alter mental functioning", the State violates Article 9(1)

-&lt;sup>112 Cm 6941 (2006) page 24, mutatis mutandis
+Cm 6941 (2006) page 24, mutatis mutandis

-Hardison has asserted his absolute right to Cognitive Liberty from the earliest moments of his indictment.
+&lt;sup>115 Hardison has asserted his absolute right to Cognitive Liberty from the earliest moments of his indictment.